ncm/nytm-spelling-bee/article.md

 "panicking", although that produces very ugly output.
-Rust does make it hard to accidentally ignore an I/O error result, which is good so long as people don't get used to deliberately ignoring them; but in Rust, ignoring them takes more work.
+Rust does make it hard to accidentally ignore an I/O error result, which is good so long as people don't get used to deliberately ignoring them; but in Rust, ignoring errors takes more work.

 Both programs take an optional file name on the command line, and can read from `stdin`, which is convenient for testing.
 On standard Linux